 In addition, the US refused to accept references to the International Criminal Court and a reference to “comprehensive sexual and reproductive health and safe termination of pregnancy” — or the more extensive “comprehensive sexual and reproductive health care such as access to emergency contraception, safe termination of pregnancy and HIV prevention and treatment.”

 Several delegates linked the court’s deletion to John Bolton, the US national security adviser, who declared last year that the ICC “is already dead to us,” a sentiment echoed by Secretary of State Mike Pompeo.
-(One ambassador described the huge logistical problems in negotiating with the US mission to the UN as two-pronged: running an obstacle course in a disorganized State Department and facing a near death knell in Bolton’s office.)
+(One ambassador described the huge logistical problems in negotiating with the US mission to the UN as two-pronged: running an obstacle course in a disorganized State Department and facing a near death-knell in Bolton’s office.)

 The voices who spoke up in Council for the missing language on sexual and reproductive health came mostly from Europe and Africa.
 At least three countries had toyed with abstaining on the vote.
 Among Africans, South Africa voiced objections the most loudly, as did Belgium, Britain and France.

-It was the Dominican Republic, which shares the island of Hispaniola with Haiti in the Caribbean and is Roman Catholic, that stood up the tallest for the right of women and girls to have access to sexual reproductive health services.
+It was the Dominican Republic, which shares the island of Hispaniola with Haiti in the Caribbean and is mostly Roman Catholic, that stood up the tallest for the right of women and girls to have access to sexual reproductive health services.

 José Singer Weisinger, the country’s special envoy in the Council, called such access “non-negotiable” and that to refuse it is “tantamount to degrading cruel and inhuman treatment and greater suffering.”

-China and Russia, reasserting their abhorrence to human rights, proposed their own resolution on sexual violence in conflict, focusing mostly on preventing such atrocities and prosecuting terrorists.
+China and Russia, reasserting their abhorrence to all human rights, proposed their own resolution on sexual violence in conflict, focusing mostly on preventing such atrocities and prosecuting terrorists.
 It never got to a vote because it would have failed miserably, some diplomats said.

 In a world where “it is still largely cost free to rape women,” as Pramila Patten, the UN’s envoy on sexual violence in conflict, told the chamber, the new resolution is written to end such lawlessness.